| Title: | Query the Attentional Control Data Collection or the Truth Effect Database |

 This function returns the sequence of arguments based on the specified argument relation.
 The argument relation determines the logical relationship between the arguments (e.g., "and", "or").

-get_argument_sequence(arguments, argument_relation)
+get_argument_sequence(arguments, argument_relation)get_argument_sequence(arguments, argument_relation)

 arguments |